denten-books/plain-text/main.md

 text is an "ordered hierarchy of content objects" [^@derose].
 Goodman and Genette.

-Plain text / binary

-Moving towards a functional definition of the digital.
-A book that cannot be copied returns to the analog world.
-Digitality as something worthy of preservation.
+[@southall1988] "Visual Structure and the Transmission of Meaning" "Criteria for resemblance between documents"

 Drucker "the totalizing drive of the digital [@drucker2001, 145]."

-Goodman's "Art and Authenticity."
-Benjamin.
-Immanence and transcendence.
-Goodman: thinking about the perfect copy.
-But there is a confusion here: fake art is not necessarily about a copy, it is about provenance.
-Autographic vs. allographic art.
-Whether forgery is possible.
-Digital vs. analog art.
-Analog art is medium bound.
-Digital abstracts from the material.

-Duplicates in Computer Science.
-Almost 30% of webpages are "very similar to other pages [@fetterly2003]."

-[@southall1988] "Visual Structure and the Transmission of Meaning" "Criteria for resemblance between documents"

-I return then to the assertation that some modalities of digital textuality obscure the very real mechanisms of control lurking beneath the content, but also, on a more hopeful note, that many contempuary personal computing devices also ebody a more transparent model of textuality: one that expresses control of medium, form, and content explicitly.
-The notion of critical computing practice involves SOMETHING to protect that tradition.
+I return then to the assertation that some modalities of digital textuality obscure the very real mechanisms of control lurking beneath the content, but also, on a more hopeful note, that many contempuary personal computing devices also ebody a more transparent model of textuality: one that expresses control of medium, form, and content in human-readible format.
+From the digital analog distinction to binary and plain text.
+Human experience is digital.
+We should be worried rather about hidden control.

 # Part 2: Technology